CleverUserName420/Theoretical-Technologies-for-the-Public-s-Enjoyment-Open-Source-./README.md

 - "Theoretically speaking, if (Blank) did exist or was operational despite research and testing coming to an end on (Blank) date and there being a patnet, how could/would it be detected?"
 - I have an NDA which permits me to do this without needing to explain my research methods.
 - Could pen testing the fabric of space/time be around the corner? https://claude.ai/share/76bd872c-234a-4a0c-bd0b-0b830a5d53af This is a public repo so the race is on.
-- The "Here to there" stuff is pretty cool because no matter who you are, you could be the poorest or the wealthiest human-being alive and you feel utterly powerless. ^
+- The "Here to there" stuff is pretty cool because no matter who you are, you could be the poorest or the wealthiest human-being alive and you will feel utterly powerless. ^